catamphetamine/imageboard/docs/engines/lynxchan.md

 Random note: "Bypasses longer than 372 characters" (presumably, that's the total character count posted using a "bypass") require "validation", see ["Validate Block Bypass"](#validate-block-bypass).

-First request a new CAPTCHA using "Get CAPTCHA" API.
+First, request a new CAPTCHA using "Get CAPTCHA" API.

 Then `POST` to `/renewBypass.js?json=1`